hashicorp/design-system/website/docs/patterns/table-multi-select/partials/accessibility/accessibility.md

 !!!
 Info

-It is the responsibility of consumers to implement this pattern, and therefore also their responsibility to ensure that all accessibility success criteria are met or exceeded.
+It is the responsibility of consumers to implement this pattern and to ensure that all accessibility success criteria are met or exceeded.
 !!!

 ## Aria role